 Some predict that District 2 will reach similar standards as some of the most developed cities in Asia.

-A 2-Bedroom condo unit like above can be bought for around USD 150,000, with rental incomes at around USD 800 – 1,000 in normal times.
+A 2-Bedroom condo unit like above can be bought for around USD 150,000, with rental incomes of around USD 800 – 1,000 in normal times.
 Unfortunately, the market was hit hard during the COVID-19 pandemic and not rarely with rent-reductions of 25% to 30%.

 MRT under construction in District 2.
-The subway in Saigon is built by Japanese companies, while the subway in Hanoi is built by Chinese dittos
+The subway in Ho Chi Minh is built by Japanese companies, while the subway in Hanoi is built by Chinese dittos

 Getting from District 2 to other districts